Good litter tray hygiene is essential for cat and kittens - find out how to keep your litter trays hygienic and your pets healthy.

 Kittens' immune systems are particularly vulnerable to picking up these little horrors, so it is worth being especially fastidious with kitten litter tray hygiene.

 In this article we will initially discuss the litter tray hygiene regime that we maintain, which is ideal for multi-cat households, breeding households, or catteries.
 Then we will consider a good litter tray hygiene regime for a house with one, or possibly two kittens.
 Clearly in multi-cat households it is particularly important to maintain excellent litter tray hygiene.

 Litter tray hygiene in a multi-cat household

-Multi-cat households are more difficult to keep free from all the nasties listed above, for the simple reason that if a cat becomes infected, something I call the ‘Infection Loop’ begins.
+Multi-cat households are more difficult to keep free from all the nasties listed above, for the simple reason that if a cat becomes infected, something we call the ‘Infection Loop’ begins.
 These conditions are usually brought into the household by a new cat or kitten, or on a visitors' clothes.
 For this example we will assume the infection is brought in by a new cat, which we will call ‘Cat 1’

 The Illness Loop

 Cat 1 enters the household, and comes into contact with Cat 2 (a healthy cat)